The three golden rules of acceptance communication

 Regardless of whether a corporate structure is being reorganised, a high-profile construction project is to be realised or the digital transformation is accelerating the renewal of existing structures: Wherever new projects are planned and changes are imminent, the stakeholders involved must be taken on board.
 Dr Karin Schrott, an expert in citizen communication at Kaltwasser Kommunikation, knows how to do this.

 Everything’s above board.
-Isn’t that enough?!
+Surely that’s enough?!

 Acceptance requires participation